 Engaging new hires and helping them become more productive should be the basis for designing a mentoring program that improves onboarding.

 When designed correctly, mentoring for onboarding has a ton of benefits for everyone involved.
 Here are a few examples:

-- Increase self-confidence in their ability to fulfill a new job
+- Increased self-confidence in their ability to fulfill a new job

-- Teach missing skills and impart knowledge and expertise
+- Learn missing skills and through mentor knowledge and expertise

 - Discover fresh ideas through the new hire

 - Receive positive recognition and reinforcement from new hire mentees

 - Adopt the new hire into the company culture

 - Protect recruiting investment

 The onboarding process is critical for any organization.
 It’s important to plan ahead and be prepared before the new hire walks through the door.